-- (2) Each repair station required to develop a security program under this part must comply with part 1520 with respect to the development, distribution, disclosure, and availability of sensitive security information (SSI). - (c) Amendment. - (1) A repair station must notify TSA of any amendment to the standard security program.
+(2) Each repair station must comply with part 1520 with respect to the development, distribution, disclosure, and availability of sensitive security information (SSI).

+(c) Amendment.

+(1) A repair station must notify TSA of any amendment to the standard security program.